Skip to content

 Over more than twenty years, I have performed over eight thousand plastic surgeries.
 I am a full member of the Brazilian Society of Plastic Surgery (SBCP) and the American Society of Plastic Surgeons (ASPS).
 The proportion of male patients in my practice has consistently grown, reflecting a global trend of greater acceptance of plastic surgery among men.

-Why choose a surgeon with experience in male lifting
+Why choose a surgeon with experience in male facelift

-The male facial lifting is not simply a female lifting adapted.
+The male facelift is not simply a female facelift adapted.
 It is a surgery with its own anatomical and aesthetic demands that require specific experience.
-The surgeon performing male lifting needs to master:
+The surgeon performing male facelift needs to master:

-If you are considering a facial lifting, seek a plastic surgeon who has documented experience with male patients, who understands the anatomical particularities of the male face, and who demonstrates natural results in their case studies.
+If you are considering a facelift, seek a plastic surgeon who has documented experience with male patients, who understands the anatomical particularities of the male face, and who demonstrates natural results in their case studies.

-Does male facial lifting make a man look feminine?
+Does male facelift make a man look feminine?

 How do the scars look for those with short hair?